Sup2point0/Assort/affine/affinitys/koniokinetis.md

 </table>

 ### Manipulyzacion
-While dust may not seem like a particularly potent weapon, in the hands of a koniokinetic it is just as deadly as any other.
+While dust may not seem like a particularly [potencive](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/dict.md#Potencive 'potent') weapon, in the hands of a koniokinetic it is just as deadly as any other.
 While more dust is always advantageous, opening up possibilitys for greater abilitys, even a small amount is sufficient; besides, in most cases over the course of battle more dust is produced.
 Using tiny particulates, they can cryze the sharpest weapons imaginable, compacting them to form ultra-hard structures, and propel other structures with as little as a couple dozen specks of dust.

 An interesting aspect to note is that unlike other kinetics, where a greater amount of substance to control improves vitality, for koniokinetics this is not the case.
-To illustryze, while a photokinetic would be rather rejuvenyzed by clouds clearing to reveal fresh sunlight, dust produced during battle only provides more substance for a koniokinetic to control, but does not strengthen or replenish their vitality in any way.
+To illustryze, while a photokinetic would be rather rejuvenyzen by clouds clearing to reveal fresh sunlight, dust produced during battle only provides more substance for a koniokinetic to control, but does not strengthen or replenish their vitality in any way.

 ### Attack
 Koniokinetics utilyze a myriad of attacks, of varying scale and power dependent on the availability of dust and specific circumstances.

-While their major abilities are not as inherently destructive as someother affinitys, tending to be more physical than affinical, they are nonetheless just as deadly.
-When enhanced by other affinitys,
+While their major abilities are not as inherently destructive as some other affinitys, tending to be more physical than affinical, they are nonetheless just as deadly.
+When enhanced by other affinitys, {...}.

-A distinct characteristic of koniokinetis is the extensive array of smaller ‘quick-fire’ attacks, intended to weaken or indeed, wear down the enemy.
-These happen to be surprisingly effective, mainly to biologics and [xiologics](–), and *especially* humanoids, who are particularly averse to the effects of controlling bodily waste (the unpleasant imagery can be left to the imagination).
-Less seamless machines are also susceptible to dust, as it clogs their systems and can cause major disruptions.
+A distinctive characteristic of koniokinetis is the extensive array of smaller ‘quick-fire’ attacks, intended to weaken or indeed, wear down the enemy.
+These happen to be surprisingly effective, mainly to biologics and [xiologics](–), and *especially* humanoids, who are particularly averse to the effects of controlling bodily waste (the unpleasant imagery can be left to the imaginacion).
+Less seamless machines are also susceptible to dust, as it clogs their systems and can cause major disrupcions.
 As such, a protive strategy of koniokinetics is gradually finishing off enemies, rather than defeating them in a few moves.

 ### Strategys
 {...}

 ### Weaknesses
-As koniokinetics cannot generyze dust, if there is no dust available then they are essentially powerless.
+As koniokinetics cannot generyze dust, if there is no dust available then they are essencially powerless.
 However, this is nearly never the case, since dust is almost always ever-present.
 Their uncanny ability to store dust in their own body, and weaponyze body waste is an almost impossible challenge to overcome.
-Restraining a koniokinetic without [sentinels](–) is extraordinarily difficult, reminiscent of [interni](internis.md) or [whispers](psychokinetis.md), as even just a few particulates can be taken great advantage of; vacuums are problematic as they suffocyze the affinitic.
+Restraining a koniokinetic without [sentinels](–) is extraordinarily difficult, reminiscent of [interni](internis.md) or [whispers](psychokinetis.md), as even just a few particulates can be taken great advantage of; vacuums are problemative as they suffocyze the affinitic.

-There are no direct antics to koniokinetis, so the optilical counters are psychokinetical affinitys, which directly target the mind.
+There are no direct [antics](../readme.md#Antics) to koniokinetis, so the optimal counters are psychokinetical affinitys, which directly target the mind.

 Koniokinetics, as with many kinetics, are entirely ineffective against each other, as they can simply shield themselves to prevent any dust from reaching them.
 The only excepcion to this is where one attempts to suffocyze another and they press back, in which case it ends up being a battle of psychive strength.
 Although, when in the presence of other affinitics, things become much more interesting, as there are many more opportunitys opened up by the complexity of combat.

 ### Synchronics
 Koniokinetis generally synchronyzes well with other affinitys.
-It can be used simoultaneously alongside other deutical affinitys with relative ease, and shifting between protive affinitys is very fluent.
+It can be used simoultaneously alongside other deutive affinitys with relative ease, and shifting between protive affinitys is very fluent.
 However, its effectiveness greatly decreases if the affinitic possesses multiple other protive affinitys.

-Koniokinetics are especially dangerous in conjunction with pyrogenetics, who can set the particulates alight.
-Explodogenetics and oblivyi can aid koniokinetics by reducing objects to dust.
+Koniokinetics are especially dangerous in conjunccion with [pyrogenetics](pyrogenetis.md), who can set the particulates alight.
+[Explodogenetics](explodogenetis.md) and [oblivions](oblivius.md) can aid koniokinetics by reducing objects to dust.

 Koniokinetics’ versatility makes them fantastic for support, working from behind to aid an attack.
 This can include using almost indistinguishable dust to disrupt and divert attacks, and distract and confuzzle the enemy, while protecting the ally and aiding them through dust platforms and the like.
 Since they are so flexible, koniokinetics can support almost any other protive affinity, although generally still remain best as the protive offense, or in cordinyzacion with others.